-Orders placed with Multnomah County Elections must be done in-person or by mail.
-Data can be ordered from Multnomah County Elections by completing the appropriate form below with a $25 set-up fee (cash/check), and then the remainder paid (cash/check) when the computer disk (CD) is ready for pick-up.
+Data can be ordered from Multnomah County Elections by completing the appropriate form below with a $25 set-up fee (cash/check/credit), and then the remainder paid (cash/check/credit) when the computer disk (CD) is ready for pick-up.
 Data ordered through Multnomah County is only available for Multnomah County.
 If a district is in more then one county, data will have to be ordered from each county separately or all data can be ordered through the Oregon Secretary of State's office.
 Please call 503-988-3720 if you have any questions.

 - Ballot Returns (16.36 KB)